Ancera Post-Harvest Mobile App

 • UX strategy

-• Flow architecture
+• UI architecture & structure

-• Interaction design rationale
+• Interaction design decisions

-• Visual design direction
+• Initial design direction

 We incorporated final feedback into a revised MVP, which launched in December 2022 with the following features: